A Survey on Open Information Extraction from Rule-based Model to Large Language Model: Discussion

 \subsection{Future Directions}

-Chronologically, IE systems increasingly employ diverse information sources and approaches, and now begin to converge on utilizing universal formats for various tasks (UIE).
-This shift is driven by advances in NLP techniques, especially pre-training models that enhance text extraction, and by increased computing power over the last two decades that enables more complex models.
-Recently, the exceptional language understanding and generalization capabilities of LLMs are promoting a shift towards UIE, broadening applications across different domains.
-More details are in Appendix \ref{sec:llmAPP}.
+Although we see the momentum of blurred gaps between OpenIE and standard IE with the impact of LLM, the fundamental task itself remains.
+Then \textit{how can traditional {\openie} research inspire IE research in the LLM era?} Following we discuss future directions draw from reflections on a chronological perspective.

-\textbf{OpenIE datasets} are growing but remain small relative to web information.
-Currently, these datasets are mostly confined to sources like Wiki, Newswire, NYT, and Freebase, with limited multilingual and multi-source corpus.
-Future expansions should include more languages and broader sources.
-Additionally, there is a need for synthesized datasets to improve both quality and quantity in OpenIE, as discussed in Appendix \ref{appendix:llm_datasets}.
-This could facilitate the creation of cross-domain datasets and integration of existing datasets and tasks.
+\textbf{OpenIE datasets} are growing but remain small and narrow in scope.
+Insights from traditional {\openie} research suggest that future expansions are needed to include more languages, domains, and broader sources.
+LLMs offer the opportunity to improve this through their capabilities in synthesizing and augmenting data.
+While synthesized datasets have been extensively explored within the domain of standard IE \cite{zhang-etal-2023-llmaaa, xu-etal-2023-s2ynre}, with researchers claiming that the proposed methods can be adapted for OpenIE \cite{josifoski-etal-2023-exploiting}, there is a notable gap regarding comprehensive studies on synthesized datasets for OpenIE.
+Addressing this gap could facilitate the creation of cross-domain datasets and the integration of existing datasets and tasks.

-\textbf{Overly-specific relation output} and the lack of a \textbf{standard form for OpenIE output} continue to challenge current models.
-Over-specificity in OpenIE arises from metrics focusing on token rather than semantic similarity, leading to verbose and incomplete outputs, while in ORC, sentences containing multiple relations introduce noise, complicating clustering and downstream tasks.
-Furthermore, the absence of standardized outputs hinders model comparison and canonicalization.
-Future research should focus on developing semantic-level evaluation metrics for OpenIE and establishing output standards tailored to downstream task requirements, alongside exploring text purification strategies for ORC to isolate distinct relations.

-Despite advances, most current LLM-based UIE systems focus on traditional IE tasks and often overlook OpenIE, a complex challenge within the IE spectrum.
-LLMs are inherently suited for OpenIE due to their extensive pre-trained knowledge, unlike smaller models that require extensive training to learn relational information.
-The \textbf{primary challenge of LLMs} lies not in extracting relational information but in accurately interpreting and following task-specific instructions.
+As discussed in Section \ref{subsec:discuss_llm}, LLMs enable the exploration of various IE tasks with universal frameworks (UIE).
+Despite advances, most LLM-based UIE systems focus on standard IE tasks and often overlook OpenIE, a complex challenge within the IE spectrum.
+LLMs are inherently suited for OpenIE due to their extensive pre-trained knowledge.
+Therefore, the \textbf{primary challenge of LLMs} lies not in extracting relational information but in accurately interpreting and following task-specific instructions, as well as mitigating hallucination.
+Integrating traditional approaches into LLM-based frameworks might address these current shortcomings of LLMs.
+Additionally, these approaches can provide insights for developing more robust, faithful, and reliable fundamental LLMs.